 Wedding Photography at The Devonshire Dome in Buxton, Derbyshire

-Cassie & Steve’s Devonshire Dome Wedding was my first time shooting a wedding in Buxton, Derbyshire.
+Cassie & Steve’s Devonshire Dome Wedding was my first time as a photographer in Buxton, Derbyshire.
 If you’ve never heard or visited Buxton, you definitely should.
 On a gorgeous summer morning like this one, the drive through the Peak District to get there was breathtaking.
+A great way to start my time as a Devonshire Dome wedding photographer!

 Me and Steve went to school together, so when they started wedding planning, he asked if I was free for a beer, and the rest is history.
 They were both keen to have mostly natural and unposed photos throughout their wedding day.
 Leaving them free to enjoy the fantastic venue and chatting with their friends and family.